 Even with these legal protections in place, it’s still your responsibility to prove that the accident aggravated your pre-existing condition.

-Here’s how to do that:
+Here’s how to do that in a personal injury claim:

 - Seek medical attention immediately after the accident, even if you don’t feel seriously hurt.